OUR RESCUES

 Complete and email the adoption application to info@milehighrescue.org to begin your adoption journey with MHR.

 Submitting an application is the first step, not a guarantee of adoption.
-If your application aligns with the needs of a specific rescue, we will contact you to schedule an assessment.
+If your application aligns with the needs of a specific rescue, we'll contact you to schedule an assessment.

 3.